-- 46.(1) The data controller shall designate a data protection officer when - (a) the core activities of the data controller or the data processor consist of processing operations which, by virtue of their nature, their scope or their purposes, require regular and systematic monitoring of the data subjects on a large scale; or - (b) the core activities of the data controller or the data processor consist of processing on a large scale of special categories of data under section and personal data relating to criminal convictions and offences under section 50. - (2) For other activities not falling under subsection (1), the data controller may designate a data protection officer, who shall be subject to the same regime as those data protection officers designated under subsection (1). - (3) When designating a data protection officer, the data controller shall have regard to the professional qualities of the proposed officer, in particular the proposed officer's expert knowledge of data protection law and practice, and the ability of the proposed officer to perform the tasks under section 47. - (4) For the avoidance of any doubt the same person may be designated as a data protection officer by several data controllers, taking into account their organisational structure and size.
+- 45.(1) The data controller shall designate a data protection officer when - (a) the core activities of the data controller or the data processor consist of processing operations which, by virtue of their nature, their scope or their purposes, require regular and systematic monitoring of the data subjects on a large scale; or - (b) the core activities of the data controller or the data processor consist of processing on a large scale of special categories of data under Part IV. - (2) For other activities not falling under subsection (1), the data controller may designate a data protection officer, who shall be subject to the same regime as those data protection officers designated under subsection (1). - (3) When designating a data protection officer, the data controller shall have regard to the professional qualities of the proposed officer, in particular the proposed officer's expert knowledge of data protection law and practice, and the ability of the proposed officer to perform the tasks under section 47. - (4) For the avoidance of any doubt the same person may be designated as a data protection officer by several data controllers, taking into account their organisational structure and size.